 Japanese Health Insurance

 If you plan to study in Japan for more than 3 months, you need to go to your local ward or city office and get your Japanese Health Insurance there.
-In order to do this, simply show your Residence card and passport, and fill the forms.
+In order to do this, simply show your Residence card and passport, and fill out the forms.

 Once you’ve registered, you will receive an insurance card.
 It will be renewed every year and a new card will be sent to your address.
 You do not need to do anything unless you have moved and need to inform your local ward of your change of address.